sonaagga/beginner-s-guide/README.md

 Ask your manager/lead about the charge type, charge code and task. <br />
 In all the working days , fill 8hrs as your working hours and then submit the timecard. (color should turn into green on succesful submission)

+# Visit go/leveling to review the leveling and competency rating guides.